magicmonk8/MySteemitFriends/README.md

 - [**steemSQLconnect2.php**](https://github.com/Bulletproofmonk/MySteemitFriends/blob/automate_contribution_calculation/steemSQLconnect2.php): Connection to SteemSQL database in a separate php file, to be included in other pages that required SteemSQL connection..

+- [**articlelist.php**](https://github.com/Bulletproofmonk/MySteemitFriends/blob/master/articlelist.php): This tool will alow the user to either retrieve the list of articles voted on or written by that user between two dates.

 ## Folders